 - Serious misdemeanor convictions have a two-year waiting period.

 - Felony convictions have a five-year waiting period.

 This is an important distinction.
 Expungement does not destroy your criminal record; it only seals it away from the public.
 That means it is invisible from background checks and police officers.
 However, it does not remove mentions from social media or news outlets.
 These mentions may still appear on a background check for high-profile cases.

 To apply for expungement, you must first complete your mandatory waiting period.
 Once that is done, you can file a claim with the court and appear before a judge.
 Note that expungement laws are best left to the professionals.
 Filing and making appearances with the help of an experienced criminal defense attorney will dramatically improve your chances of sealing your record.

 Not sure if your criminal record is eligible for expungement?
-If you’d like an experienced San Antonio criminal defense attorney from LaHood Norton Law Group, PLLC to evaluate your record, please send us an email or call (210) 801-9400.
+If you’d like an experienced San Antonio attorney from LaHood Norton Law Group, PLLC to evaluate your record, please send us an email or call (210) 801-9400.